100% Student Satisfaction

 Social work research is coordinated through The Centre for Social Work Research (CSWR).

-CSWR applies a distinctive approach to social wo CSWR research embraces relationship-based reflective approaches to social work practice and policy, psycho-social approaches to understanding individuals, society and institutions and inter/multi-disciplinary perspectives on social work practice.
+CSWR applies a distinctive approach to social work CSWR research embraces relationship-based reflective approaches to social work practice and policy, psycho-social approaches to understanding individuals, society and institutions and inter/multi-disciplinary perspectives on social work practice.
 CSWR has 3 current research themes:

 - mental health, including suicide prevention; infant mental health; adolescent mental health